 - “I’m on holiday” dog identification tags

 We do make a small charge of £30 per dog, per stay, with a 2 dog maximum rule (1 dog for giant breeds).
+Please note, registered Assistance dogs are not charged for.

 We do expect all guests to clean up after their dogs have messed, in the garden and around the property, and dispose of said mess appropriately.